-Source: Commission estimates based on a discount rate of 6%.
-87
+Source: Commission estimates based on a discount rate of 6%.87

-- 117. Although we have considered the potential of illegal dumping and ratepayer pressure on Councils to limit price increases, we are not satisfied that these factors would necessarily preclude the Councils from extracting economic rents from their joint landfill operations, now or in the future.
-We also do not consider the provisions of the Waste Minimisation Act 2008 places sufficiently clear constraints on the behaviour of the Councils. - 118.
+- 119. The Councils advised that the Commission's estimates for the pricing growth rate and the price limits used in the above estimates could be revised further, potentially, limiting the estimated detriment from the proposed arrangement.
+However, they also recognised that any revisions to the above estimates are unlikely to change the substantive outcome of the Commission's balancing assessment.88 - 120.
+Although we have considered the potential of illegal dumping and ratepayer pressure on Councils to limit price increases, we are not satisfied that these factors would necessarily preclude the Councils from extracting economic rents from their joint landfill operations, now or in the future.
+We also do not consider the Waste Minimisation Act 2008's provisions place sufficiently clear constraints on the behaviour of the Councils. - 121.
 On balance, having regard to the available evidence, our evaluative judgement is that there is likely to be a net public detriment arising from the proposed arrangement.